 The power circuit must be properly calibrated to ensure the shutter will perform as intended by the manufacturer.
 If the boost signal is too short the shutter will not fully open.
 If the boost is too long, the fast acceleration of the flexure and resulting velocity may cause a recoil instead of a latch to the open state.
 Of course, a very long boost period will eventually settle, regardless of recoil, but the recoil may be enough to allow light leakage through the aperture.
-The ideal circuit switches from boost level (typically around 6 V) when the flexure arm is about 75% through its travel distance.
+The ideal circuit switches from boost level (typically 24-28 V) to hold level (typically around 10 V) when the flexure arm is about 75% through its travel distance.
 There should be no significant dropout in voltage between boost and hold, unless properly accounted for.
 Our controllers are precisely calibrated for each shutter model to ensure optimum performance, peak efficiency, and to maximize lifetime.